Skip to content

 Note: This is a tenant specific setting that defaults to disabled.
 If a tenant wishes to enable it, they need to submit a request to FundMore.

-Changes to a product's limits and conditions within the Manager Portal may occur after the product has already been assigned to an application, rendering it unsuitable for that particular application.
+Changes to a product's attributes within the Manager Portal may occur after the product has already been assigned to an application, rendering it unsuitable for that particular application.
 Lenders may wish to implement a system check that alerts users when such changes occur.
 This check will happen at stage transition, letting users know that the product has changed and is no longer applicable.

 When this happens, stage transition will be automatically blocked.
-A warning pop-up, as seen above, will notify the user of the inapplicability and specify which limit or condition no longer aligns.
+A warning pop-up, as seen above, will notify the user of the inapplicability and specify which attribute no longer aligns.
 Users will then be prompted to either update the application to align with the product or select a more suitable product before proceeding.
-If no changes have occurred and the validation is successful, no message will appear, enabling the user to transition stages seamlessly.
+If no changes have occurred and the validation is successful, no message will appear, enabling the user to transition stages seamlessly

 Block Stage Transition: Adjudication